Compare the best mobile phone deals and offers from the leading UK providers including EE, BT, O2, Sky Mobile and many

 Our comparison (above) pulls in almost every deal from almost every provider and retailer in the UK, but crikey that does mean there are an awful lot of them.
-Here's a short guide which will hopefully help you narrow it down a bit.
+Here's a short guide that will hopefully help you narrow it down a bit.

 As long as you have some sort of idea of what you're looking for, the various buttons and filters on this page will get you the rest of the way.
 If you really don't know what you want – only that you need a phone or a SIM – there is loads of advice on how to choose the right provider, tariff, handset or SIM below.

 Starting at the top of the page, then, there are the 'pay monthly' and 'SIM-only' buttons.
 Pay monthly is the somewhat awkward term for bundling a handset in with the deal.
 You also tend to 'pay monthly' for SIM-only (no handset) deals, making that a somewhat confusing way to describe it.
 This is common across the industry, however, so when making your selection there just remember that 'pay monthly' means 'with a handset' and 'SIM-only' means you've already got a handset and are just looking for a SIM with data, texts and calls.

 To the left of the main list you'll see a small selection of filters to help you narrow your available choices.
 When you first come to this page, there will be lists from which you can select a make and model if you know what you're looking for, and further down you can put in the amount of minutes, texts and data you need.